MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/trusted-organizations-external-meetings-chat.md

 ## [**User policies**](#tab/user-policies)

 If you've enabled one of the external access settings for the organization, you can specify which users in your organization can chat or meet with people outside your organization by using an external access policy.
-(One or both of these must be enabled for users to chat or meet with people outside your organization.)
+(Both of these must be enabled for users to chat or meet with people outside your organization.)

+### Configure external access policies

 External access policies are configured by using [Set-CsExternalAccessPolicy](/powershell/module/skype/set-csexternalaccesspolicy) cmdlet.